riyatyagi949/Tic-Tac-Toe/README.md

 # Navigate to the project folder:

-cd Tic-Tac-Toe
+1) cd Tic-Tac-Toe

- Open index.html in your browser.
+2) Open index.html in your browser.

- Players take turns clicking on a cell to mark 'X' or 'O'.
+3) Players take turns clicking on a cell to mark 'X' or 'O'.

- The game announces the winner or a draw when the grid is full.
+4) The game announces the winner or a draw when the grid is full.

-Play against an AI opponent in single-player mode.
+5) Play against an AI opponent in single-player mode.

 #  Future Enhancements

-🚀 Implement score tracking.
+ Implement score tracking.

-🚀 Improve UI with animations & effects.
+ Improve UI with animations & effects.

 # Connect with Me

-💻 GitHub: @riyatyag
+ GitHub: @riyatyag

 Email: tyagiriya517@gmail.com

-🌟 If you like this project, don't forget to star ⭐ the repository!